The Division Heads

 The Fantasy Literature division welcomes papers on all aspects of fantasy literature (broadly defined to mean anything from genre fantasy to magic realism) including, but not restricted to, criticism on works by fantasy authors writing in English, interdisciplinary approaches to the genre, and scholarship on fantasy theory.

-Florida Atlantic University, Boca Raton, Florida, USA
+Florida International University, Miami, Florida, USA

 Film and Television (FTV)

 The Fantastic in Film & Television division welcomes proposals for paper presentations that deal with the fantastic broadly construed in cinema and television.

 Valérie Savard is a PhD candidate in English and Film Studies at the University of Alberta.
 She has been attending the ICFA since 2013 and has presented on topics ranging from 1970s German sf through to fembots in contemporary American music videos, film, and television.
 She is currently in the process of completing her dissertation, “Transforming the Labouring Posthuman: From Machine-man to Virtual Human in Twentieth Century Science Fiction.”
 With a Masters in Cultural Studies and Critical Theory, her other research interests include popular culture and (perhaps unsurprisingly) cultural studies.
 She currently teaches first-year undergraduates in the area of critical analysis and does so by pedagogically combining gothic fiction, dystopian fiction, and apocalyptic visual medias of varying kinds.